sunny7899/devops/intro.md

 Mobile continuous integration and delivery — Automate unit test and deployment process https://www.bitrise.io/

-Containers- Docker(Docker is a high-end DevOps tool that allows building, shipping, and running distributed applications on multiple systems.
-It helps assemble the applications quickly and is typically suitable for container management), RKT(Rocket), LXC(Linux Containers)

 cluster managers- mesosphere, Mesos, Docker swarm, Nomad,

-Kubernetes:   Use a K3s Kubernetes Cluster For Your GitLab Project, Create a k3s cluster and integrate it into your GitLab project

 ext editors-